OmniCart-Tech/Kasuwa/README.md

 🌐 Community
-Join our community on Discord to connect with other contributors, ask questions, and stay updated on Kasuwa's development.
+Join our Discord community to connect with other contributors, ask questions, and stay updated on Kasuwa's development.

 📄 License
 Kasuwa is open source and licensed under the MIT License.